ssrdjan-fadv/cli/README.md

     const userNumber = await numberInput("Enter a number:");
     echo(`You entered: ${userNumber}`);

-    // You can access command-line arguments passed to your plugin if (args.verbose) {
+    // You can access command-line arguments passed to your command plugin if (args.verbose) {
       echo("Verbose mode is enabled!");
     }

-    // Perform any other actions specific to your plugin
+    // Perform any other actions specific to your command plugin
     // For example, you might call other functions, interact with files, etc.

     // Display a completion message